bblacey/ezlo-hub-kit/ReadMe.md

 	}
 });
 ```
-The hub properties are opaque objects from the result returned by the [Ezlo API JSON-RPC](https://api.ezlo.com) request.
+The hub properties are the same opaque objects that the [Ezlo JSON-RPC API](https://api.ezlo.com) returns in the result object.
 A future `ezlo-api-kit` revision may wrap the typeless opaque API types in well-typed objects.

 ### Hub Actions
 `EzloHub` exposes simple actions to change house modes, run scenes and control devices paired with the hub.
-In the case of the later, if the application provides a list of items, then EzloHub will multicast the command.
+In the case of the later, if the application provides a list of items, then EzloHub will use multicast to broadcast the command.
 ```js
 const hub = new EzloHub('90000777', credentialsResolver);
 // Set houseMode to 'Away'